TV Pforzheim: Rugby internationals

 In the 2010–12 campaign, Mustafa Güngör, Carlos Soteras Merz and Callum Sauer were selected from the club as German internationals.

-For the opening match of the 2012–14 edition of the ENC against the Ukraine the club had only Mustafa Güngör re-selected for the team while Rob May was a new addition to the club's list of German internationals.
+For the opening match of the 2012–14 edition of the ENC against Ukraine the club had only Mustafa Güngör re-selected for the team while Rob May was a new addition to the club's list of German internationals.